microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/helmchart.md

 ## Verifying the Chart

-When the Helm install has completed successfully, enter the commands provided at the end of the installation to open your Microclimate instance
+When the Helm install has completed successfully, enter the commands provided at the end of the installation to open your Microclimate instance.

 ## Uninstalling the Chart